sal55/langs/mycompilers.md

 * 8051/8035 Assembler - I forget exactly which microcontroller this was.
 But I found it primitive - the Z80 was a supercomputer by comparison.
 Apparently a C compiler existed for it - kudos to them.
 * x64 Assembler - this is the much more recent one that I reluctantly created, which also does the job of linker

-Most assembly however was written line within a HLL.
+Most assembly however was written inline within a HLL.